 From time to time, we, along with our subsidiaries, are party to various legal proceedings and governmental inquiries arising in the ordinary course of business.
 We reserve for loss contingencies that are both probable and reasonably estimable.
 We regularly monitor developments related to these legal proceedings, and review the adequacy of our legal reserves on a quarterly basis.
 We do not currently expect these losses to have a material impact on our consolidated financial statements if and when such losses are incurred.
 Nevertheless, we cannot predict the impact of future developments affecting our claims and lawsuits, and any resolution of a claim or lawsuit or reserve within a particular fiscal period may materially and adversely impact our results of operations for that period.
 In addition, claims and lawsuits against us may seek injunctive or other relief that requires changes to our business practices or operations and it is possible that any required changes may materially and adversely impact our business, financial condition, results of operations or reputation.
-Please reference Note 13 in the Notes to our Financial Statements for additional discussion of our legal proceedings.
+Please see note 13 of our condensed consolidated financial statements included in this report for additional discussion of our legal proceedings.